martin-magakian/barnes/README.md

 Barnes-Hut implementation in Rust
 ============
-Based on "[The Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut)"  from Tom Ventimiglia & Kevin Wayne
+Based on [The Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut) by Tom Ventimiglia & Kevin Wayne

 Made to learn Rust
 ---------
 My friend [Tristan Brismontier](https://github.com/TristanBrismontier) was building a (more advance) [Barnes-Hut in C# using Unity](https://github.com/TristanBrismontier/Barnes-Hut-Algorithm).<br />
-It look like a nice project for learning Rust.<br />
+It looks like a nice project for learning Rust.<br />
 Also, an interesting candidate for building an [Anomaly Detection Service](https://anomaly.io)